 Each collection has a button labeled Place in the header of your collection's gallery; this is called the Place Gun.
 This adds your collection to a queue for placement into your documents.
 This feature is only available with InDesign.

 The Panel allows you to sort your galleries by attribute, narrow your list of assets based on attribute criteria, and adjust the size of your thumbnails to either show a larger preview of your assets or smaller to show more assets at once.

 Select a system or user-created attribute from the drop-down to sort by.
 You can toggle your assets between ascending and descending order by using the vertical arrow icon.

-Once your images are ready, simply use the pointer icon to either drag your cursor to create a new image block, or click into an already-existing image block to place the next image in your queue.
-If you wish to replace an image in an image block, press Shift on your keyboard as you click the block.
+Once your assets are loaded into the queue, either drag your cursor to create a new frame, or click into an pre-existing frame to place the next image in your queue.
+If you wish to replace an image in a frame, press Option on your keyboard as you click the frame.
 To skip an asset, hit Escape on your keyboard.

 The Place Gun feature is only available in Adobe InDesign, and only grabs the first 40 assets of a particular saved search or collection.
 The gun will grab the first 40 assets according to the order and content of the gallery you are viewing, e.g. the Panel will respect sort order as well as any search facets which have been applied.
 Place Gun actions will stack; if you select multiple saved searches in a row, each saved search will be added to the queue without regard to the forty asset limit.
 Choosing a different Tool will clear your Place Gun queue.
 The following filetypes are supported with the place gun: jpg, jpeg, tif, tiff, psd, ai, gif, png, eps, pdf, svg.